Dragooz/Soft-Computing---Face-Mask-Detector/README.md

 # Soft-Computing---Face-Mask-Detector

 ## Face Mask Detector Project
-To detect whether a person wear the mask correctly, incorrectly or do not wear a mask
+To detect whether a person wear the mask correctly, incorrectly or do not wear a mask.

 ### Objectives:
 1. To detect whether the person wear a mask correctly, wear a mask incorrectly or do not wear a mask.